jDataView/jDataView/README.md

 Constructor
 -----------------
 * new **jDataView**(buffer, offset, length, littleEndian=true)
-    * buffer can be either a String or an ArrayBuffer
+    * buffer can be either a String, an ArrayBuffer, or a Node.js Buffer
     * littleEndian is a default value for the view

 Specification API